owaits/ScreenMonkey.Help/reference/clipTypes/EffectsGenerator/CreatingCustomEffects.md

 Click Update Preview to see your changes.

 Now wait a minute?
-Why did the border of the LINEs not change colour.
+Why did the border of the lines not change color?
 This is because the default border thickness is zero, we will look at how to fix this by assigning border and other parameters later.

 ### Adding more shapes to the effect